SuperHero2010/wheres-my-editor/README.md

 Step 6.
 Select the game folder (In "wheres-my-editor-1.0.0-windows.zip, wheres-my-editor-1.0.1-windows.zip and wheres-my-editor-1.0.2-windows.zip and more" there is a game folder available in the "Where's my water" folder).

 Step 7.
 Now you got it up and running.

 If you run into any issues, please send a bug report (shortcut in Help > Send bug report, or the issues page in this repository).

+# Get started (Application)
+1. Get the latest release from the releases tab.
+Extract the zip folder into it's own folder (to keep it's files organized).

+2. Next, you need to get the game files.
+You can get them in many ways, but generally, you want to have the game extracted into a folder, and all the assets in the `assets` (or `Content`) folder.

+3. Open the Where's My Editor app (wme.exe)

+4. Select the game folder.

+5. Now you got it up and running.

+If you run into any issues, please send a bug report (shortcut in Help > Send bug report, or the issues page in this repository).